mhmzdev/medkit-pharmacy-app/README.md

 # Medkit

-An app that will let you treat basic diseases and symptoms with medicines at your home.
+It's a Pharmacy application that help you in curing basic symptoms and diseases with medicines available in your home.

 ## Getting Started

 # Screen Shots
 <img src="images/MedKit.png">

 ## Welcome and User Type
 <img src="images/welcome.jpg" width = 200> <img src="images/user.jpg" width = 200>